Belzee01/ZaawansowanyCpp/README.md

 - CMake

 How to run:
-There are two ways to run the program.
-First is:
+\There are two ways to run the program. \First is:
 1. Visual Studio:
-- there added solution and project files, so there should be not problem importing/openning the project in Visual Studio compatibile with version 2019 Community Edition in which this project has been prepared.
+- there are added solution and project files, so there should be not problem importing/openning the project in Visual Studio compatibile with version 2019 Community Edition in which this project has been prepared.

 2. Using CMake:
 - you will need cmake version at least 3.5.1